Published on March 13, 2026

 There is a reason RWE practitioners react when someone uses the word “trial” in a meeting about observational studies.
 It signals a category error that runs deeper than terminology.
 Phase 4 is a clinical trial.
 An RWE study is not.

-Phase 4 sits post-approval, but it retains the defining characteristics of the trial: a prospective protocol, a schedule of events with specific visit windows, and often randomized or protocol-assigned treatment.
-The FDA or EMA may mandate it as a Post-Marketing Requirement to verify benefit or address a safety signal identified before approval.[1]
+Phase 4 comes after approval, but it retains the defining characteristics of the trial: a prospective protocol, a schedule of events with specific visit windows, and often randomized or protocol-assigned treatment.
+The FDA or EMA may mandate it as a Post-Marketing RequirementA study or clinical trial required by FDA or EMA as a condition of drug approval, typically to confirm clinical benefit or address a safety signal identified before approval. to verify benefit or address a safety signal identified before approval.[1]
 For drugs approved through accelerated pathways, failure to complete confirmatory post-marketing studies can trigger regulatory proceedings that may ultimately lead to withdrawal of marketing authorization.[1]

 Two questions, two designs

-This distinction matters commercially.
+This distinction also matters commercially.
 A drug can clear every Phase 4 commitment and still face skepticism from payers who want to know what the outcomes look like in the actual patient population they cover.
 That question can only be answered with real-world evidence.

 A practical test: Ask whether the study introduces a medical intervention as part of the protocol.
 If yes, it is a clinical trial regardless of where it sits in the development timeline.
 If no, and patients are observed under standard of care, it is an observational study.